-How do you deal in your marriage, with the death of a child you never had the opportunity to hold in your arms?
-And yet you held them, and will always hold them, in your heart.
-How does any human being emotionally deal with such a grievous loss?
+How do you deal in your marriage, with the death of a child that you never had the opportunity to hold in your arms?
+And yet you held them, and always will, in your heart.
+How does any human being emotionally deal with such a grievous loss of a miscarriage?

 “It’s common to experience extreme sadness, anger, guilt and anxiety about future pregnancies.
-There is no ‘typical’ time-frame for emotional recovery; every woman experiences the grieving process in her own way and travels the road to healing at her own pace.
+There is no ‘typical’ time-frame for emotional recovery.
+Every woman experiences the grieving process in her own way.
+She travels the road to healing at her own pace.
 While it’s important to allow time and personal ‘space’ for grieving, if the grief becomes too overwhelming —leading to a more serious episode of depression and despondency —it may be necessary to get professional help.

-John and Sylvia Van Regenmorter wrote something about this in their book, When the Cradle is Empty, that could help to explain the pain and tension that a miscarriage can bring into the marriage:
+John and Sylvia Van Regenmorter wrote something about this in their book, When the Cradle is Empty.
+It’s something that could help to explain the pain and tension that a miscarriage can bring into the marriage:

-“The following reactions are common among women: ‘Does my husband feel as badly as I do about our baby?
+“The following reactions are common among women.
+They wonder: ‘Does my husband feel as badly as I do about our baby?
 Does he know that since our baby died, I hate having sex?
 Why do I feel so unattractive?
 Why is becoming pregnant again such an obsession for me, but not for him?’

 “Conversely, it’s not uncommon for the husband to think, ‘I have to be strong for my wife’s sake.
 She’ll only grieve more if I show my emotions, so I’ll keep my thoughts to myself.
 Why has she withdrawn sex?
 Is she blaming me?
 I know she wants to become pregnant again, but I’m afraid of what losing another baby would do to her.
 It seems like she’s crying all the time, and it’s really getting to me.
 I wish we could be happy again, like we were before the baby died.'”

-John and Sylvia go on to give suggestions for walking through the loss of a baby like personalizing your baby, not rushing through to “move on” before you are ready, and bringing “your turmoil to God.”
+John and Sylvia go on to give suggestions for walking through the loss of a baby.
+It’s important to personalize your baby, and not rush through to “move on” before you are ready.
+It’s also important to bring “your turmoil to God.”
 But they also suggest that you “grieve in your own way.”
-They write:

 • Loss is uniquely personal.
 There is no typical response or ‘right’ reaction to a pregnancy loss or death of a newborn.